 If I divorce, can I get a new reverse mortgage of my own?

 Yes.
 To be eligible to get your reverse mortgage after the divorce, you will need to be able to supply your divorce decree finalized with the court.
 The agreement will have to have specifically awarded the property to your ex-spouse and named them solely responsible for that reverse mortgage.
-Without this documentation, you cannot get a new reverse mortgage of your own.
+Without this documentation, you cannot get a new reverse mortgage.

 ARLO recommends these helpful resources: